Jenny Dorsey (she/her)

 Emily Chen (she/her)

 Emily is a product manager at Adobe and ex-management consultant.
-Emily graduated from Yale University with a bachelor's degree in Economics and has been involved with various social impact groups, with a particular passion for API issues and diversity and inclusion.
-In her free time, she enjoys bouldering, reading, cooking, and discovering the newest restaurants in NYC.
+Emily graduated from Yale University with a Bachelor's degree in Economics and has been involved with various social impact groups, with a particular passion for API issues and diversity and inclusion.
+In her free time, she enjoys bouldering, reading, cooking, and discovering the newest restaurants in SF.